Diamondbacks vs. Cardinals Player Props Betting Odds

-Player prop betting options for Corbin Carroll, Nolan Arenado and others are available in the Arizona Diamondbacks-St. Louis Cardinals matchup at Chase Field on Tuesday, starting at 9:40 PM ET.
+Sportsbooks have set player props for Corbin Carroll, Nolan Arenado and others when the Arizona Diamondbacks host the St. Louis Cardinals at Chase Field on Wednesday at 3:40 PM ET.

 Bet on this matchup or its props with BetMGM!